Liking cljdoc? Tell your friends :D

 - A namespace.

-- A regex pattern of namespace/s to allow.
+- A regex pattern of namespaces/s to allow

 If present, `:allow` spec MUST match, AND